 King Louis XIV Canadian Royal Heritage Archives

 The archives of monarchical material held by the Canadian Royal Heritage Institute comprise a unique collection for research and display.
 Established in 1980 by Mary Miller (Mrs W.H.)
 Freeman as the Archives of the Monarchist League of Canada, they include the extensive M. Ida New Collection of photographs and prints.
 In 1995 the archives were transferred to the Canadian Royal Heritage Trust and considerably expanded since.
-They are housed at the Lower Suite – 33 Lytton Boulevard, Toronto, Ontario.
+They are housed at the Canadian Royal Heritage Centre, Unit 26 – 1 Steelcase Road West, Markham, Ontario.
 The material is available to the public on the premises for research purposes, and arrangements may be made for public display.

 King Louis XIV

 King Louis XIV of the Royal House of Bourbon, was one of the most important monarchs in Canadian history, and his reign was the longest (1643-1715).
 In 1663 he made New France a royal province, the first step in Canada’s evolution from colony to independent kingdom.
 In his reign he also fostered the social and economic growth of Canada.
 The King was one of the great patrons of literature and art, established many academies and wrote his memoirs.
 The Canadian Royal Heritage Archives were named in his honour to recognise the contributions of this great Canadian king.

 The King Louis XIV Canadian Royal Heritage Archives include: